ducakar/TextureReplacer/README.md

         + removed `CustomKerbals/`, `GenericKerbals/` and `GenericKermins/`
         + all heads are in `Heads/`
         + all suits are in `Suits/`
-        + `Config.cfg` moved to TextureReplacer's root
+        + `Config.cfg` moved to TR's root directory as `TextureReplacer.tcfg`
-    - assignment of head and suit textures is now defined in `Kerbals.cfg`
+    - assignment of head and suit textures is now defined in `*.tcfg`
     - fixed IVA replacement that failed for suits sometimes when docking
 * 1.2.2
     - changed texure wrapping mode for Kerbal textures to "clamp", which